Lothamer helps you know what to do when the IRS holds one spouse responsible for the other’s back taxes. Get same-day tax help in the Midwest!

 - Be aware that taxes are due

-This frequently happens when cash flow is tight and an employee pays off suppliers, contractors, or other vendors instead of paying the taxes.
-This is a gamble that often lands businesses in hot water—a major mistake with major consequences.
+This frequently happens when cash flow is tight, and an employee pays off suppliers, contractors, or other vendors instead of paying the business taxes owed.
+This gamble often lands businesses in hot water—a major mistake with consequences.

 If the IRS determines that a person had the authority and willfully evaded paying, they can assess the TFRP against that person.
-The TFRP is not dischargeable in bankruptcy and can result in significant financial consequences, including asset seizures and wage garnishments.
+The TFRP is not dischargeable in bankruptcy and can result in significant financial consequences, including asset seizures, deposit taxes, and wage garnishments.

-Delinquent employment taxes are highly penalized and aggressively pursued, so if you are a business owner struggling to keep up with deposits, it’s critical to take immediate action.
+Delinquent employment taxes are highly penalized and aggressively pursued, so it’s critical to take immediate action if you are a state unemployment tax or a business owner struggling to keep up with deposits.

-If you’re an officer of the company, make sure that you understand your responsibilities when it comes to withholding and depositing payroll taxes on time.
-This includes federal income tax, Social Security tax, and Medicare tax.
+If you’re an officer of the company, ensure you understand your responsibilities regarding withholding and depositing payroll taxes on time.
+This includes federal income tax, other taxes paid, Social Security tax, and Medicare tax.
 Don’t assume that someone else is taking care of it.

-To avoid being held personally responsible for unpaid payroll taxes, it’s critical to get current on your taxes and make a plan to stay current.
-The professionals at Lothamer Tax Resolution have helped countless business owners throughout the Midwest tackle the toughest tax problems.
-If you have been found responsible for a TFRP or know that you owe unpaid payroll taxes, put a professional on your side TODAY and settle your tax problem once and for all!
+Getting current on your taxes and planning to stay current is critical to avoid being held personally responsible for unpaid payroll taxes.
+The professionals at Lothamer Tax Resolution have helped countless small business owners throughout the Midwest tackle the toughest tax problems.
+If you have been found responsible for a TFRP or know you owe unpaid payroll taxes, put a professional on your side TODAY and settle your tax problem once and for all!

 Lothamer Tax Resolution has been helping the Midwest’s business owners navigate IRS and state tax issues since 1978.
-We offer same-day tax help, deeply qualified tax professionals, and advanced technologies to help you stay informed and plan your optimal Roadmap to Resolution.
+We offer same-day tax help, deeply qualified tax professionals, and advanced technologies to help you stay informed and plan your tax return with an optimal Roadmap to Resolution.
 Find your nearest location here or text or call (877) 955-9020 to speak with a tax professional today!

 "*" indicates required fields